Shopify/polaris/stylelint-polaris/README.md

 # @shopify/stylelint-polaris

-A collection of Stylelint rules that promote adoption and track coverage of the Polaris design system in consuming apps.
+A configuration of Stylelint rules that promote adoption and track coverage of the Polaris design system in consuming apps.

 ## Installation